stravos97/java-documentation-notes/14-spring-boot/01-setup.md

 > [!TIP] Testing Best Practice
 > For unit tests of repository methods, use `@DataJpaTest` with the in-memory H2 database.
 This is much faster than connecting to your actual MySQL database and ensures tests don't affect your development data.

-## Best Practices for Moving Forward
+## Recommended Approach for Moving Forward

 ### Service Layer Implementation